HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 Once capacity is confirmed and a referral is initiated, implementers should follow the guidance outlined in the existing Closed-Loop Referral Workflow page.

+{% include capacity.svg %}

 ### Scope

 The scope of this use case is to define the exchange of information regarding a CBO's capacity to provide social care services.
 This implementation guide focuses specifically on the most direct and simple workflow to allow the community an opportunity to implement and provide feedback before addressing more complex scenarios.

 #### In Scope

-- **Direct Capacity Status Inquiry**: This is a one-to-one query where a **Referral Source** or, more commonly, a **Coordinating Platform** queries a specific CBO about its capacity.
+- **Direct Capacity Status Inquiry**: This is a one-to-one query where a **Referral Source** or, more commonly, a **Coordination Platform** queries a specific CBO about its capacity.
 This query may be repeated with multiple CBOs until one with available capacity is found, at which point the referral process is completed.
 The direct capacity status query use case does not share any identifying information about the individual.
 If more information about the individual  is needed for the CBO to respond to a capacity inquiry, then a referral workflow should be used.
     - This workflow supports two primary types of capacity checks:
         - **Capacity to Assess**: Checking an organization's general availability to assess an individual for any health-related social need.
         - **Program Specific Capacity**: Checking an organization's capacity to provide a specific service type (e.g. Food pantry, Gas assistance, Rapid rehousing) or specific program support (e.g. SNAP, WIC, etc.), A “has capacity” response to a program or service-specific capacity status query does not guarantee eligibility or enrollment.
 Instead, “has capacity” means the referral target has capacity within a specific program or service pending confirmation that the individual meets eligibility criteria after the referral is made.